bdharva/bdharva.github.io/_posts/blog/2016-09-29-d3-mapping-sales.md

 				if added == False:
 					orders.append(Area(code, amount))

-At this point, we have an array `orders` containing an `Area` instance for each zip code that we received an order from, along with the total dollar-value of orders from that locale.
+At this point, we have an array `orders` containing an `Area` instance for each zip code that we received an order from, along with the total dollar-value of orders from each locale.
 Now we're ready to add some context, first using the Google Maps Geocoding API to get the latitude and longitude of each zip code's center point, then using the US Census API to get some basic demographic information on each area.
 We define a class for each API, each with an `__init__` method to pull in our API key and a `get` method to create a properly formatted API call, execute it, and return the results.

 	class ZipInfo: